Code4Community/parrot-island/internal-documentation/TaskList.md

 # Finished:

 - Collisions with entities -- Ayden (DONE)
+- Collision Callbacks
+  - add callbacks for different combinations of collisions -- David (DONE)
+  - trees & water should be parrot-collidable -- David (DONE)
 - Scale pieceOfMap and treasure to better fit the grid cells -- Levi (DONE)
 - Fix parrot icon on the header (frontend) -- Ayden (DONE)
 - Config files to streamline map design/loading -- David (DONE)